DanYellow/SamApp/README.md

 ### Documention
 - [NSHipster (en)](http://nshipster.com) : Nice mix between a documentation and tutorial.
 Every documentorials are in Swift (2.X ?) and Objective-C (Mostly Swift)
 - [Swift code (fr)](http://www.swiftcode.fr/) : Translated documention of Swift.
 Partial but enough completed enough to understand some technical things
+- [Apple docs](https://developer.apple.com/library/ios/navigation) : The docs by apple.
+Note : Apple provide a nice ebook available for free on iBooks

 ### Good practices
 - [How to comment well (en)](http://nshipster.com/swift-documentation/)